-- THE SUM OF: - The actual Principal Balance; - Unpaid interest accrued at the Note Rate, which includes Servicing Fees; - Attorneys' fees and other Foreclosure expenses advanced by the Servicer; - Taxes and other nontax charges advanced by the Servicer; - Property maintenance expenses advanced by the Servicer; - Hazard insurance premiums advanced by the Servicer; - Hazard loss expenses advanced by the Servicer; and - Field Review Appraisal Fee. - MINUS THE SUM OF: - The balance of the Escrow Account; - Any refund of property insurance premiums; - Gross rental income received by the Servicer; - Property loss Insurance Proceeds; - Mortgage Insurance Proceeds (if applicable, as described in this chapter); - Net proceeds from sale of the REO or Liquidation of the Mortgaged Property; and - Any amounts received by the Servicer from the Borrower or pursuant to bankruptcy or insolvency proceedings.
+- The actual Principal Balance; - Unpaid interest accrued at the Note Rate, which includes Servicing Fees; - Attorneys' fees and other Foreclosure expenses advanced by the Servicer; - Taxes and other nontax charges advanced by the Servicer; - Property maintenance expenses advanced by the Servicer; - Hazard insurance premiums advanced by the Servicer; - Hazard loss expenses advanced by the Servicer; and - Fee incurred to confirm valuation of property at origination. - MINUS THE SUM OF: - The balance of the Escrow Account; - Any refund of property insurance premiums; - o Gross rental income received by the Servicer; - Property loss Insurance Proceeds; - Mortgage Insurance Proceeds (if applicable, as described in this chapter); - Net proceeds from sale of the REO or Liquidation of the Mortgaged Property; and - Any amounts received by the Servicer from the Borrower or pursuant to bankruptcy or insolvency proceedings.

 Servicers must familiarize themselves with the additional limitations imposed on certain expenses and certain time frames in the Guides and in Form SG332.
+In addition, for mortgage loans previously modified, Servicers must ensure that advances reported on the SG332, only include amounts advanced post loan modification.